arkency/posts/posts/2013-10-04-refactor-to-remote-step-2-leave-tasks-unassigned.md

 ### You do not know how long given task is going to take

 Let's start with an assumption.
-You want your developers to be doing the most important task for the project that can be currently done.
+You want your developers to be doing **the most important task for the project that can be currently done**.
 Usually this is one of the most important criterias taken into consideration when assigning task.
 So let's say you have three developers and ten tasks to be done during the iteration.
 Here is how you decided to split the work.